Marion Wells with Mussel

 CMT’s environmental professionals work collaboratively with our engineers, planners, GIS analysts and other experts to provide smarter and integrated environmental solutions.
 It begins with an intimate understanding of our client’s project goals as well as those of corresponding agencies and affected stakeholders.
 We bring state-of-the-art collection processes to assess conditions, while navigating our clients’ projects through applicable regulatory processes and approvals.

 CMT is a nationally recognized leader in air quality.
 CMT staff are experienced in air quality testing, atmospheric dispersion modeling, and in the analysis of stationary and mobile sources of pollutants for which there are National Ambient Air Quality Standards, hazardous air pollutants (HAPS)—including Mobile Source Air Toxics (MSATs), and greenhouse gases (GHGs).
 Staff include environmental engineers, air quality scientists, chemists, and meteorologists, who are at the forefront of transportation-related applications.
-In addition to being the initial authors of the current chapter in the PD&E Manual that address air quality (Chapter 19), staff are high-end users of the Federal Aviation Administration (FAA) Aviation Environmental Design Tool (AEDT) and, senior staff authored FAA’s Aviation Emissions and Air Quality Handbook, the guidance by which airport-related air quality assessments are performed.
+In addition to being high-end users of the Federal Aviation Administration (FAA) Aviation Environmental Design Tool (AEDT), our staff also includes authors of the FAA’s Aviation Emissions and Air Quality Handbook, the guidance by which airport-related air quality assessments are performed.

 Our extensive air quality services include: